stadtnavi/digitransit-ansible/Readme.md

 Install mfdz's digitransit with ansible

-- `make vagrant`: starts a Vagrant VM and installs digitransit in it via Docker
+- `make vagrant`: starts a Vagrant VM and applies the digitransit playbook
 - `make staging`: connects to the staging host and applies the playbook there

+#### Interesting commands inside the provisioned host

+- `digitransit-logs`: docker-compose logs